angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 2

-In game 2 I draw a hand consisting of DD, DR, Petal and no lands.
+In game 2 I draw a hand consisting of Dd, DR, Petal and no lands.
 I've seen enough of [Doishy's videos](https://www.youtube.com/channel/UC_sW93YGx7piZSIRakTnkrA) to know this is a snap keep.
 (Doishy's editor comments, "<3") (Opponent goes Plains, Aether Vial.
-I cast DD and build the DnT special again and pass back.
+I cast Dd and build the DnT special again and pass back.
 My opponent plays a :card[Rishadan Port].
 I draw and play a fetch.
 My opponent then plays a :card[Wasteland] and does the trick where he ports my fetch, then Wastelands it.
 I figure that's fine, all it does it delay me by a turn.
 I draw my 2nd fetch and